 Classroom Management and Behavior

-I was in my 6th year of teaching.
-I thought I had classroom management under control – but the behavior aspect was lacking.
+I was in my 6th year of teaching, and I thought I had my classroom management under control – but the behavior aspect was lacking.
 I had quite a few tricks up my sleeve by that point, but that class….OH.
 MY.
 WORD.
 They did NOT stop talking.
 EVERRRRR.
 I was at a loss.
 My bell system didn’t work.
-My voice level lights were flopping.
+The voice-level lights were flopping.
 My threats were growing and my teacher voice was….let’s just say it was starting to scare ME.
 Still – nada.

 Then…I discovered BLURT BEANS.
 (Insert the sound of angel voices from heaven)

 When I’ve been asked, “what are positive behavior strategies that really work?” – BLURT BEANS are top on my list.

 - First, what I call ”Beans” are unifix cubes

 - I like these because they snap together and make it super easy to work on simple math all day long.